Preserving spreading dynamics and information flow in complex network reduction: Introduction

-Inspired by the work of Serrano {\it et al.}~\cite{Serrano2008}, this paper focuses on simplifying the topological structure of complex networks through node removal and edge pruning strategies.
-In comparison to the coarse-graining method based on renormalization, this approach has significantly lower computational complexity.
-Specifically, the order in which nodes are removed is inversely proportional to their degree centrality (DC) values, meaning that nodes with lower DC values are preferentially removed from the initial network.
-Unlike Ref.~\cite{Serrano2008}, this study allows for flexible reduction of the subnetwork to any manageable size by setting a preset node removal ratio.
-This flexibility facilitates comparative analysis among different subgraph extraction strategies.
-Our recent study~\cite{Chen2023b} has shown that the fundamental structural properties of most synthetic and real-world networks with heterogeneous structures exhibit approximate self-similarity during the node removal-based reduction process.
-In this context, this paper further investigates the epidemic spreading dynamics of synthetic and real-world networks from the perspective of node removal reduction.
+In this context, this paper focuses on simplifying the topological structure of complex networks through node removal and edge pruning strategies.
+Compared to the coarse-graining method based on renormalization, our approach has significantly lower computational complexity.
+Specifically, we present the node's enhanced degree centrality (DC$_{+}$).
+The order in which nodes are removed is inversely proportional to their DC$_{+}$ values, meaning that nodes with lower DC$_{+}$ values are preferentially removed from the original network.
+By setting a preset node removal ratio, we can flexibly reduce the size of the subnetwork to any manageable level.
+Another purpose of this setting is to facilitate the comparative analysis among different reduction methods.
+We investigate the epidemic spreading dynamics of synthetic and real-world networks under the proposed node removal method.
 The results indicate that the node removal process is often accompanied by an increase in average degree, which enables the subgraphs to exhibit stronger spreading abilities than the original network.
 To mitigate the effects of the high average degree, we introduce an edge pruning algorithm designed to adjust the edge density of the subgraph to a level comparable to that of the original network.
-Simulation experiments conducted on two types of synthetic networks and ten real networks demonstrate that, for most networks with heterogeneous structures, the subgraphs obtained through the combined effects of node removal and edge pruning can accurately reproduce the epidemic spreading dynamics process in the original network.
+Simulation experiments conducted on two types of synthetic networks and some real networks demonstrate that, for most networks with heterogeneous structures, the subgraphs obtained through the combined effects of node removal and edge pruning can accurately reproduce the epidemic spreading dynamics process in the original network.
 Additionally, we further study the evolution behavior of network information dynamics based on Laplacian diffusion during the subgraph extraction process.
 Interestingly, our method also retains the information flow of the original network, similar to the recent coarse-graining method~\cite{Zhang2025}, suggesting that the nodes and edges discarded during the subgraph extraction process play a redundant role in information transmission.

 The main contributions of the paper can be summarized as follows: